-Synthetic text generation has, in the past 3 years, emerged as a fundamental threat to information security, with significant applications for adversary disinformation and propaganda.
+Synthetic text generation has emerged as a fundamental threat to information security, with significant applications for adversary disinformation and propaganda.
 With little effort and training, adversaries can develop genuine-looking synthetic text, such as synthetic news articles, at machine speed and scale.
 Given the difficulty for human readers to differentiate between genuine or synthetic text, the accelerating nature of technical development, and the ease with which current detection tools can be fooled through minimal editing (especially when compared to imagery and video manipulation), there is high potential for disinformation as synthetic text capabilities erode trust in information sources.

 Synthetic text generation capabilities currently outpace synthetic text detection capabilities.
-Commercially available detectors are imperfect, able to be fooled, and useful only by experts.
+Commercially available detectors are imperfect, able to be fooled, and useful only to experts.
 A more robust system needs to be developed for use by a wide range of non-technical experts: analysts, OSINT collectors, government public affairs officers, Foreign Service Officers, and others within the interagency who work to combat disinformation but are not technical specialists.
 The government requires development of a reliable synthetic text detection application, with flexibility for upgrades, which can support operational experimentation while also being open to modification based on user feedback.
+The government retains the right to pursue a single or multiple solutions, as needs dictate.

-This project will equip non-experts with an application, tool, plug-in, or other similar technical solution which can be standalone, updateable, and capable of identifying synthetically generated text, even after it may have been edited or further enhanced by humans.
+This project will equip non-technical experts with an application, tool, plug-in, or other similar technical solution that can be standalone, updateable, and capable of identifying synthetically generated text, even after it may have been edited or further enhanced by humans.
 If successful, this project would represent an extreme enhancement over current human (manual) analysis.
 The solution shall:

 - 1. Ingest at least twelve (12) to fifteen (15) paragraphs worth of text in under five (5) seconds; enough for a journal article, news post, or blog post to be quickly analyzed and refuted, if necessary. - 2.
-Be compatible with current generation cloud IT infrastructure, with the ability to operate on a standalone desktop or edge hardware, if necessary. - 3.
+Be based on current generation cloud IT infrastructure, with the ability to operate on a standalone desktop or edge hardware for periods of time if necessary. - 3.
 Ideally be as passive as possible, requiring little to no interaction on behalf of the user, but at the very least be a simple "copy and paste" solution. - 4.
-Indicate its confidence level. - 5.
+Indicate the result's confidence level. - 5.
 Highlight the synthesized text and explain the rationale behind this highlight. - 6.
 Be technically compatible with other leading technical solutions currently on the market. - 7.
 Maintain, or at least generate, a log of its performance for review. - 8.
 Be delivered with a technical log of its development, for maintenance down the line. - 9.
-Support at least two (2) extreme programming sessions with prospective end users during the project lifecycle, so they can highlight updates or changes they would like to see, with a final, end of project exercise or demonstration. - 10.
-Provide requisite end user instructional materials in the form of a training support package and iterative refinement of these materials in conjunction with end-of-project exercise(s) or demonstrations.
+Support at least two (2) extreme programming sessions with prospective end users during the project lifecycle, so they can highlight updates or changes they would like to see, along with a separate end of project exercise or demonstration.
+For these sessions, the government will provide some examples, in the form of Government Furnished Information/Data, against which the system may be tested.
+Additional examples shall be procured by the vendor.

+10. Provide requisite end user instructional materials in the form of a training support package and iterative refinement of these materials in conjunction with end-of-project exercise(s) or demonstrations.